theovidal/goweather/README.md

 - [Fork the repository](https://github.com/exybore/goweather/fork) on your profile
 - Clone it on your computer and install the required dependencies using the `go get` command
 - Make your changes
-- Write tests in the `tests/` folder and execute them using the go test` command.
+- Write tests and execute them using the `go test` command.
 Your API key must be stored in a `WEATHER_API_KEY` environment variable
 - Commit and push your work
 - Open a pull request and explain why you made these changes